 • Ability to define problems and recommend appropriate solutions preferred.

-• Ability to deal with abstract as well as with concrete problematic people/children and situations such as dissatisfied and irate parents and children; knows when to get Lead Teacher or Assistant Director involved in solving a problem.
+• Ability to deal with abstract as well as with concrete problematic people/children and situations such as dissatisfied and irate parents and children; knows when to get Lead Teacher or ECC Senior Director involved in solving a problem.

 • Experience with anecdotal note taking, parent/teacher conferences, portfolio implementation for class and children.